arcanecode/DataFabricator/Documentation/Get-FabricatedAddressLine1.md

 So we created this cmdlet, which will fabricate fake addresses.

 Note that addresses often consist of two lines, address 1 and address 2.
-This will create a realistic but fake address suitible for address 1.
+This will create a realistic but fake address suitable for address 1.

 ## EXAMPLES